Preparing Your Home To Sell in Colorado Springs

 This term may be overused, but it is critical when trying to sell a home in Colorado Springs.
 It is very important to stage the home so it appeals to the larger buying population.
 We like to remind our sellers that you stage a home to sell it; you decorate a home to live in it.
 Now is the time to stage.

 Suggestion: When preparing your home to sell, the number one thing you can do for staging is to remove excessive furniture to open the room.
 Most buyers are looking for large open spaces that give them the feeling that their furniture will easily fit into the room.
 Make sure to clear obvious pathways to the different rooms to include overhead plants, shelves, and lights.
 The next buyer in your home may be 6 inches taller than you and the low hanging objects become obstacles to them.
 Remove family photos, personal awards and certificates to protect your family.
 Remove any hazards like slipping area rugs, doorstops, etc., anything that may become a trip hazard.
+If you know your curtains or blinds are old and a bit of an eyesore then take them down or even replace them.
+Installing new latham custom blinds can be a great way of increasing the value of your home.

 General maintenance of the home inside and out, give the buyer a feel for how the sellers took care of the property.
 If your home is in need of some general maintenance, you might want to know that handy offer affordable handyman services that could be very helpful for you if you’re looking to sell your home.